seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Whose name was once our terror, now our comfort;
 Whose high exploits and honourable deeds
 Ingrateful Rome requites with foul contempt,
-Be bold in us: we’ll follow where thou lead’st,
+Be bold in us: we'll follow where thou lead'st,
-Like stinging bees in hottest summer’s day
+Like stinging bees in hottest summer's day
 Led by their master to the flowered fields,
 And be avenged on cursed Tamora.